witxka/docker-opendcim/README.md

   - **http://host_ip:port/**

-Log in using login/password dcim/dcim  please replace it after install.
+Log in using login/password dcim/dcim  please replace it after initial web install with command :

+    $ docker exec -it container_id after_install

+This will ask for new password for dcim user and it will remove the install script for security.

 To access the container from the server that the container is running :